acstud/lab1/README.md

 cmake3 ..
 ```

-This will create a build directory, go into that directory, and lets CMake
+These commands will create a build directory called `debug`, go into that directory, and will let CMake
 create the project files there.
 Note that the CMake script will exclude files
 from the build where you are supposed to implement technologies that your
 systems doesnt have any support for (it will complain about this on the
 command line).

-Now you can build it with:
+Now you can build the project with:

 ```console
 make